Mermaids (charity): National Lottery funding

 In December 2018, the charity was allocated £500,000 in funding by the Big Lottery Fund, to create a national network of local groups.
 The funding was subsequently put under review after criticism of the charity, including by anti-trans activist Graham Linehan, who created a post on Mumsnet calling for members of the forum to email their concerns to the National Lottery.
 In response to this, on 18 January 2019, YouTuber Hbomberguy began a livestream attempting to 101% complete the video game Donkey Kong 64, with a goal of $500 to be donated to Mermaids.
 The stream became popular and raised over US$350,000 for Mermaids.
 Among other guests, the stream featured an appearance by US Congresswoman Alexandria Ocasio-Cortez.
 On 19 February 2019, the National Lottery concluded its review into the charity and said it would proceed with the promised donation, stating that it "did not find any grounds to withhold the grant".
 In October 2022, National Lottery funding was paused again due to an investigation by the Charity Commission.

 Media

-The 2018 ITV drama series Butterfly, about a young transgender girl, was substantially informed by Mermaids and its CEO, Susie Green, who worked with creator Tony Marchant as a consultant on the series.
-Marchant and cast members Emmett J. Scanlan and Anna Friel also met families involved with Mermaids to inform their creative processes.
+The 2018 ITV drama series Butterfly, about a young transgender girl, was substantially informed by Mermaids and its CEO, Susie Green, who worked with playwright Tony Marchant as a consultant on the series.
+Marchant and cast members Emmett J. Scanlan and Anna Friel also met families involved with Mermaids to inform their performances.

 In July 2020, the charity complained that the BBC had no longer included links to themselves on BBC LGBTQ advice pages, alongside two other organisations.
 The BBC said that Mermaids was removed after complaints were made about the information it provided, and for impartiality reasons.